Full report from southwest Syria battle - map

-BEIRUT, LEBANON (2:25 P.M.) – The Syrian Arab Army (SAA) has had another successful day in southwest Syria, following the resumption of their field operations in the northwestern countryside of the Daraa Governorate.
+BEIRUT, LEBANON (7:00 P.M.) – The Syrian Arab Army (SAA) had another big day in southwest Syria this week, taking control of several areas that were under the control of the rebel forces.

-Led by the shock troops of the 9th Division, the Syrian Arab Army began the day with a big attack in the Al-Quneitra Governorate.

-Within hours of launching this attack, the Syrian Arab Army was able to take full control of Masharah in central Al-Quneitra, forcing the jihadist rebels of Hay’at Tahrir Al-Sham to fall back towards the provincial capital.
+Beginning in the Daraa Governorate, the Syrian Army was able to capture the strategic hilltop of Tal Jabiyah, which overlooks the large city of Nawa in the northwestern part of the province.

-Following their advance in Al-Quneitra, the Syrian Arab Army scored new gains in the northwestern countryside of Daraa.
+Following the capture of Tal Jabiyah, the Syrian Army began positioning themselves for a big attack on the remaining militant forces inside Nawa.

+Meanwhile, in the Al-Quneitra Governorate, the Syrian Army secured a deal with the rebel forces, which would see the latter surrender all of the towns they control in the province, including the provincial capital.

+According to a military source in southwest Syria, the rebel forces will handover one town after another to the Syrian Arab Army in the coming days; however, there are some fears that they may renege because of the jihadist elements in the area.

 Be Civil